Chaos-li/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed and smart version control system.
 Git is free and smart software distributed under the GRL.